Frequently Asked Questions

 Who Will Draw the Boundaries and How?

-The proposed amendment requires the appointment of an independent five-member board, and that board then appoints a qualified professional “District Master” to manage the process.
+The proposed amendment requires the appointment of an independent nine-member board, and that board then appoints a qualified professional “District Master” to manage the process.
 The process requires public input and prohibits gerrymandering.
 The amendment requires districts to be balanced by population in accordance with state law, but also requires that several other factors must also be considered when making new boundaries, to include: existing district boundaries; recognized waterways and geographical boundaries; communities of racial, ethnic, and linguistic minorities; and Everett neighborhoods.

 How Will the Transition Occur for Elected Officials?